bdbenton1123/piraguero/README.md

 ![store](https://i.ibb.co/1dVDfbZ/Piraguero-Main.png)

 The store is designed with simplicity and efficiency in mind, allowing customers to build a cart and checkout without registering an account.
+It also features a minimalist, fast-loading Bootstrap design.
+This can be left as default or modified to fit your needs.

 ![cart](https://i.ibb.co/QcCMTBH/Piraguero-Cart.png)